sc-lang/sc-spec/why.md

 ## A Configuration Language for Configuration Files

 SC was designed first and foremost for writing configuration files.
 It is not a general purpose data serialization language.
 You should not be building a REST API that uses SC.
-SC contains futures to make handling configuration easier, such as variables to make it easy to have dynamic configuration values.
+SC contains features to make handling configuration easier, such as variables to make it easy to have dynamic configuration values.

 ### Simplicity is Key